-The IBC International Business Congress e.V. (former EBC European Business Congress e.
-V.) is an international, non-governmental and non-profit Organisation (NGO) founded in December 1997 in Bonn, Germany.
+The IBC International Business Congress e.V. (former the EBC, European Business Congress e.
+V.) is an international, non-governmental and non-profit organisation (NGO) founded in December 1997 in Bonn, Germany.
 As of July 2019, the IBC has 122 members from 24 countries worldwide.
 Statutory bodies of the IBC are the General Assembly, the Presiding Committee and the Board of Directors.

 The IBC objectives are: